mrousavy/react-native-blurhash/README.md

 Because encoding an Image is a pretty heavy task, this function is **non-blocking** and runs on a separate background Thread.

-> Currently supported on iOS!
-See: [issue #9](https://github.com/mrousavy/react-native-blurhash/issues/9) for more.

 ## Performance

 The performance of the decoders is really fast, which means you should be able to use them in collections quite easily.
 By increasing the `decodeWidth` and `decodeHeight` props, the performance decreases.
 I'd recommend values of `16` for large lists, and `32` otherwise.
 Play around with the values but keep in mind that you probably won't see a difference when increasing it to anything above `32`.